Star Trek homeSkip to main content

 In general, greeting a Bajoran is pretty straightforward.

 A simple “hello” or “good day” will suffice.
 But because of their spiritual nature, there are situations that call for more formality.
-For instance, during the Gratitude Festival, as seen in Deep Space Nine’s “Fascination,” the traditional way to greet a Bajoran is “peldor joi.”
+For instance, during the Gratitude Festival, as seen in Deep Space Nine’s “,” the traditional way to greet a Bajoran is “peldor joi.”
 Which would accompany the burning of Bateret leaves and renewal scrolls.

 Risian